Azure/azure-quickstart-templates/101-asp-net-app-service/GettingStarted.md

 ### Parameters

-The parameters are fields that we should modify of our App Service.
+The parameters are fields that we should modify our App Service.
-Here, we will find only a parameters:
+Here, we will find only parameters:

 |**PARAMETERS NAME**   |**DESCRIPTION**   |
 |---|---|
 |name   |Name for your application.
 It has to be unique.   |
 |location   |Location for the deploy of our resources.   |

-Like this names has to be unique, we will ensure that by adding the name of the resource group where we will deploy the App Service to the name field.
+Like these names has to be unique, we will ensure that by adding the name of the resource group where we will deploy the App Service to the name field.
 The format will be like follows:

 ```
     <appServiceName>-<resourceGroupName>